GlukhovIgor/Descriptors_package/README.md

   - **`calc_sse_content.py`**\
 Contains functions for calculation of secondary structure content.
   - **`calc_COM_helix.py`**\
-Contains functions for calculation of center of mass for every helix in PDB structure.
+Contains functions for calculation of center of mass for every helix in PDB structure. *Currently under development.*
   - **`calc_COM_for_planes.py`**\
-Contains functions for calculation of centers of mass for every "sandwich layer" of VDR structure.
+Contains functions for calculation of centers of mass for every "sandwich layer" of VDR structure. *Currently under development.*
   - **`calc_COM_protein.py`**\
 Contains functions for calculation of protein's center of mass.
   - **`calc_plane_angles.py`**\
-Contains functions for calculation of angles between every layer. l1, l2, l3 - lists which contain helices numbers for every "sandwich layer" of VDR structure.
+Contains functions for calculation of angles between every layer. l1, l2, l3 - lists which contain helices numbers for every "sandwich layer" of VDR structure. *Currently under development.*
   - **`constraints.py`**\
 Contains some commonly used objects, like table of atomic weights.
   - **`utils.py`**\